-I am away from home and the files of biographical material from which to write for Alan the proper tribute I would love to give him.
-But I can tell you a little about Alan and his legacy by re-posting the remarks I made at the Gideon and Agnes Pond House on June 29, 2012.
+I am away from home and the files of biographical material from which to write the proper tribute I would love to give Alan.
+But I can share a little about Alan and his legacy by re-posting the remarks I made at the Gideon and Agnes Pond House on June 29, 2012.
 The occasion was the book launch party for A Thrilling Narrative of Indian Captivity, which Zabelle Stodola and I dedicated to Alan.
 This post was originally published on July 7, 2012.

 “Now I need to tell you another story.
 Zabelle is right.
 Alan did not technically contribute to this book.
 But I have to tell you why: it because even before I started he had already loaned me his entire private collection of Minnesota captivity narratives.

 It started a decade ago with a single binder.
 Alan knew I had little children because they came along with me on many visits to his office at the Minnesota History Center.
 These visits started when there was only one child.
 Then there were two.
 Then there were three.
 (Before there were four!)
 Those were the days before Alan’s research collections were available in the Library and even though he was supposed to be retired, he’d come into the office just about any time anybody asked.

 Alan loves children.
 But I think he took pity on me.
 Because one particularly crazy morning at home, my phone rang and Alan said, “I’m on my way into the office and I have something I think you could use.
 Can I drop it off on my way?”